Skip to main content

 Create these accounts if you haven't already.

--Set up Amazon Author Central Page (You cannot do this till your book is uploaded.)
+-Set up Amazon Author Central Page (You cannot do this until your book is uploaded.)
 You need this so readers have a profile with all of your content to look through and be able to follow you.
 Following you on Amazon ensures every time you release a new book, your followers will get an email notification about it.

 - Create an Account on Goodreads and claim your books.